levyjeff/levyjeff.github.io/_teaching/teaching.md

   - Understand how good programming relates to reproducible research
   - Develop skills that apply directly to summer internships or entry-level research assistaint positions

-This course is required in order to take PPHA 30538 in the autumn, and is also available at Harris in R (PPHA 30535).
+This course is required in order to take PPHA 30538 in the autumn.
 __Quarters taught:__ _Spring 2019-2024, Summer 2020_
 __Next taught:__ _Spring 2025_